floo-eve/github-training/lausanne.md

-I my hometown visit the busstation.
+In my hometown visit the busstation.